tohn/docker-deploy/README.md

 # hub.docker.com

-This repo contains some branches with their own Dockerfile (based on alpine) for <https://hub.docker.com>.
+This repo contains some folders with their own Dockerfile (based on alpine) for <https://hub.docker.com>.

 ## markdownlint-cli